tleyden/screentap/README.md

 ## Security risks

 Screenshots may contain secrets.
 If leaked, this could allow an attacker to infiltrate your other logins.
-(TODO: add a retention policy to minimize the chance of this happening)
+There is a [task](issue) to add a retention policy to minimize the chance of this happening.

 # Running screentap